Pulsar PG4500BiSRCO - 3700/4500W Dual Fuel Inverter Generator With Remote Start

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.

-Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Pulsar also included a key fob in the PG4500BiSRCO's packaging.
+Alongside the typical set of documentation and owner's manual to assist with setup, Pulsar has included a key fob in the packaging of the PG4500BiSRCO.

 Product Videos